EV-Club-SUTD/evam-1-firmware/docs/Explanations/EngineControlUnit.md

 2. The ECU shall be able to read accelerator, steering and brake values, as well as other settings like reverse and boost and publish the results onto CAN Bus.
 This is untested.
 3. The ECU shall be able to calculate individual throttle values for each wheel based on readings from the accelerator, steering and brakes and publish the results onto CAN Bus.
 This is untested.
 4. The ECU shall be able to modify the power balance to the front-rear and left-right wheels based on steering angle, acceleration and throttle.
 This is untested.
-5. The ECU shall be able to check if the E stop is pressed and publish the E stop status onto CAN Bus.
-This is untested.
+5. **Abandoned system requirement:** The ECU shall be able to check if the E stop button is pressed and publish the E stop status onto CAN Bus, which should then stop the vehicle.
 6. A function that has not been implemented is the lowering of throttle amount if battery current is too high.
 This is to prevent the battery from being overloaded.
-7. The ECU shall be able to detect if the E stop button is pressed and stop the vehicle in the event that the button is pressed.
-However, while the Arduino pin has been programmed, this function has __not__ been implemented

 ### System Interfaces